 As Florian said, my blog is sometime very technical and sometime philosophical and I hope you like it this way (and yes, I plan to post technical stuff soon as it is getting verbose!).

-Life is much easier when you think about the thing you makes before you think about how to make money out of it!
-It also produces more innovation with less risk (and may be less money, but see below).
+Life is much easier when you think about the things you make before you think about how to make money out of it!
+It also produces more innovation with less risk (and may be less money for you in the end, but see below).

 Most businessmen thinks from the opposite point of view.